 - Veteran Readiness and Employment (VR&E): If you have a service-related disability that prevents you from working or limits your ability to work, you can apply for VR&E services to explore your employment options and receive support for your education and training needs.
-This service is available to you up to 12 years from receiving your first notice of separation or VA disability rating.
+This service is available up to 12 years after receiving your first separation notice or VA disability rating.

-Veterans can use their DD-214 as military or veteran identification for particular government and private organizations.
+Veterans can use their DD Form 214 as military or veteran identification for particular government and private organizations.

 How Long Is the Response Time From The National Personnel Records Center?

 Turnaround times for National Archives requests vary depending on the request’s complexity, the records’ availability, and the volume of current submissions.
-Avoid sending a follow-up request before 90 days, as it may lead to further delays.
+Avoid sending a follow-up request before 90 days, which may lead to further delays.

 The NPRC may expedite the delivery of military service records under certain circumstances, such as a funeral or surgery.
 Indicate your request as urgent in the Comments section of the eVetRecs Form or the “Purpose” section of SF-180.
-The NPRC may respond to emergency requests in as little as 1 to 5 days.
+The NPRC may respond to emergency requests in about 1 to 5 days.